griffio/om-next-05/README.md

 **This only demonstrates how data can be loaded and merged and is not an example of remote hosts.**

-The merge-tree function is overridden to merge the two data keys into one normalized state.
+The Om "merge-tree" function is overridden to merge the two data keys into one normalized state.

 Two list remotes :list1 :list2